GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/ideas.md

 # Financial Portfolio Management Tool:
 Create an algorithm that optimizes investment portfolio allocations based on risk tolerance and market trends.
 Build a web or mobile application that allows users to manage their portfolios, leveraging the algorithmic insights.

+# UTA/LA Scheduler:
+Every year the CS department has to assign ~50 students as undergraduate Learning and Teaching Assistants.
+This is a complex scheduling process that is currently done manuarlly (by your poor instructor).
+This project would build an automated system that accepts information about classes and student/faculty preferences to determine the best matching.
+If you do a good job, this could be adopted by the CS department!

 ## Research Projects